Hacker Perspective: Computed Limit of Human Population

 6CO2 + 6H2O + photons = C6H12O6 + 6O2

-converted into O2" it is more accurate to say "H2O is split by photolysis
+photosynthesis, "CO2 is converted into O2" it is more accurate to say "H2O is split by photolysis into

 A few more details